myersm0/talon-organteq/README.md

 # talon-organteq
 Talon Voice commands for hands-free control of pipe organ registration (stops, couplers, etc) in Modartt's Organteq software instrument, by communicating with Organteq's built-in JSON-RPC server at `http://127.0.0.1:8081/jsonrpc`.

+This repo doesn't aspire to provide full control of Organteq.
+Rather the focus is on just a small subset of commands that are particularly useful to be able to modify hands-free during play.

 ## Features
 - Toggle individual stops or multiple stops at once
 - Clear all stops on a manual